mdwhatcott/testing/README.md

 	        member.
 	      - In the case of strings the expected value may be a rune or substring.

-	func EndWith(actual any, expected ...any) error
-	    EndWith verifies that actual ends with expected[0].
-The actual value may be an array, slice, or string.

 	func Equal(actual any, EXPECTED ...any) error
 	    Equal verifies that the actual value is equal to the expected value.
 It uses reflect.DeepEqual in most cases, but also compares numerics regardless of specific type and compares time.Time values using the time.Equal method.

-	func HappenAfter(actual any, expected ...any) error
-	    HappenAfter ensures that the first time value happens after the second.

-	func HappenBefore(actual any, expected ...any) error
-	    HappenBefore ensures that the first time value happens before the second.

-	func HappenOn(actual any, expected ...any) error
-	    HappenOn ensures that two time values happen at the same instant.
-See the time.Time.Equal method for the details.
-This function defers to Equal to do the work.

-	func HappenWithin(actual any, expected ...any) error
-	    HappenWithin ensures that the first time value happens within a specified duration of the other time value.
-The actual value should be a time.Time.
-	    The first expected value should be a time.Duration.
-The second expected value should be a time.Time.

-	func HaveLength(actual any, expected ...any) error
-	    HaveLength uses reflection to verify that len(actual) == 0.

 	func Panic(actual any, expected ...any) (err error) Panic invokes the func() provided as actual and recovers from any panic.